imaarov/meme.js/README.md

    node dist/index.js
    ```

+### TODO
+- Enhance the image quality,
+- meme filtering options
+- Custom meme subscriptions (getting personalized meme)
+- Support for multiple meme sources (more that reddit like 9gag or discord servers)
 ### License

 See the [LICENSE](#) file for licensing information, and our [FAQ](#) for any questions you may have on that topic.